Private copying levy: Canada

 Canada's current private copying levies are as follows: $0.29 per unit for CD-R, CD-RW, CD-R Audio, CD-RW Audio disks.
-The Pirate Party of Canada, or the PPCA, has called for the scrapping the levy, as there are plenty of non-piracy related uses for CDs and it is unjust to punish Canadians who don't use them for these purposes.
+The Pirate Party of Canada, or the PPCA, has called for the scrapping the levy, as there are plenty of non-piracy related uses for CDs and it is unjust to punish Canadians who do not use them for these purposes.

 Finland

-Finland had a blank media levy 1984-2015.
-From 2015 on the funds come directly from the state budget.
+Finland had a blank media levy 1984–2015.
+From 2015 on the funds come directly from the Ministry of Culture's budget.

-As of beginning of 2012, the fees were (in Euros):